bailez/titanic-ML/README.md

-# titanic-resolutions
+## titanic-ML kaggle challenge

-Resolutions in Python, Julia and R for the titanic kaggle challenge
+Using different types of predictive models in python, julia and R to provide solutions for the titanic kaggle challenge.
+This repository was created for educational purpose.